daniilino/quantum_test_task_3/README.md

-# quantum_ds_test_task
+# Quantum Regression on the tabular data

-This is a repo with a solution of a test task made special for Quantum
+yo